Electropaedia logo

 Lifestyle?

-Does the battery have an easy life (shallow cycles, intermittent use, comfortable conditions) or is it subject to hard labour, (deep cycles, continuous use, harsh environments)?
+Does the battery have an easy life (shallow cycles, intermittent use, comfortable conditions) or is it subject to hard labour, (deep cycles, high rates, continuous use, harsh environments)?
 Are there any usage restrictions?

 Whole life or part life?

-What is guaranteed, the cells or the battery?
+What is guaranteed, the cells or the battery?, no impairment or no death?

 Life expectancy?